groue/GRMustache/Guides/delegate.md

 ### Observing the rendering of all tags in a template

-Tag delegates can observe the rendering of all tags rendered by a template.
-Templates have a `tagDelegate` property that you set on this purpose:
+In order to observe the rendering of all tags rendered by a template, you have your tag delegate enter the *base context* of the template.

+The base context contains values and tag delegates that are always available for the template rendering.
+It contains all the ready for use filters of the [filter library](filters.md), for example.
+Contexts are detailed in the [Rendering Objects Guide](rendering_objects.md).

 ```objc
 @interface Document : NSObject<GRMustacheTagDelegate>